ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

     text_representation:
       extension: .md
       format_name: markdown
-      format_version: '1.3'
+      format_version: '1.2'
-      jupytext_version: 1.11.2
+      jupytext_version: 1.7.1
   kernelspec:
     display_name: Python 3
     language: python
     name: python3
 ---

+# A more accurate integrator for HMC
+Hamiltonian Monte Carlo (HMC) (TODO: link) is a very popular MCMC sampling algorithm, which crucially depends on an integration scheme to approximate Hamiltonian's equations of motion.
+In this blog post, we will learn more about integration schemes and discuss two different integrators:
+The first one is the classical leapfrog, which is the standard method to generate new proposal states for HMC.
+The second integration scheme is the $U_7$, which is more accurate, but also computationally more expensive.

+In this blog post, we will first remind you of the basic idea of HMC and then expose you to some classical menchanics.
-# Comparing two integrators in the use case of HMC
+With these foundations set, we formally describe the two integrators and then tentatively compare the performance of corresponding HMC implementations.
-In this blog post we will compare the performance of two different integrators, sampling with Hamiltonian Monte Carlo (HMC).
-In HMC, the classical Leapfrog is still the state of the art method to generate new proposal states for the Metropolis Hastings algorithm.
-In [this paper](https://arxiv.org/pdf/2007.05308.pdf) Jun Hao Hue et al. benchmark the performance of the Leapfrog and $U_7$ against various classical and quantum systems, but not against sampling methods used in HMC.
-The $U_7$ approximation was first discovered in [https://reader.elsevier.com/reader/sd/pii/S0375960197000030?token=7FF329D99F3F86911490FC7261984FF7C3F0C78AF8E8ECA9171C9F6A79F55FEBC5F0A132532C09AA45A4B1061464514E&originRegion=eu-west-1&originCreation=20210617130838], reconsidered in [https://arxiv.org/pdf/cond-mat/0111055.pdf], but later independently obtained through an entirely differentapproach in [Chau et al.](https://iopscience.iop.org/article/10.1088/1367-2630/aacde1/pdf).

-This blog post aims at giving you first a brief introduction to HMC, then describes formally the two integrators and then numerically evaluates their performance.
-In case you are new to HMC or MCMC methods, a good starting point might be the [series of blog posts](https://www.tweag.io/blog/2019-10-25-mcmc-intro1/) by Simeon Carstens.
+In case you are new to HMC or MCMC methods, a good starting point might be Tweag's [blog post series](https://www.tweag.io/blog/2019-10-25-mcmc-intro1/).

 # Introduction